Central limit theorems for $U$-statistics of Poisson point processes: Local -statistics

 We apply the results of the previous subsection to a problem from random graph theory.
 We construct a random graph in the following way.
 Let $\eta$ be a Poisson process in $X=\R^d$ with an intensity measure of the form

-with $\lambda\geq 1$, the $d$-dimensional Lebesgue-measure $\Lambda_d(\cdot)$ and a compact window $W \subset\R^d$ of volume $\Lambda_d(W)=1$ containing the origin in its interior.
+with $\lambda\geq1$, the $d$-dimensional Lebesgue-measure $\Lambda _d(\cdot)$ and a compact window $W \subset\R^d$ of volume $\Lambda _d(W)=1$ containing the origin in its interior.
 We regard $\eta$ as a set of points in $W$.
 As in (\ref{eqn:flocal1}) we connect two points $x,y\in\eta$ by an edge if

-The resulting graph $G(P_\lambda,\d)$ is a random geometric graph, sometimes called Gilbert graph or interval graph (for $d=1$) and disk graph (for $d=2$).
-For graph-theoretical properties of $G(P_\lambda, \d)$ we refer to \cite{PenroseRandomGeometricGraphs} and to the more recent developments \cite{HanMak}, \cite{McDi3}, and \cite{Muller}.
+The resulting graph $G(P_\lambda,\d)$ is a random geometric graph, sometimes called a Gilbert graph or an interval graph (for $d=1$) and a disk graph (for $d=2$).
+For graph-theoretical properties of $G(P_\lambda, \d)$ we refer to \cite{PenroseRandomGeometricGraphs} and to the more recent developments \cite{HanMak,McDi3,Muller,LachPec1}.
 For our central limit theorem we take $\lambda\rightarrow\infty$ and assume that $\d$ is small enough to ensure that

-We are interested in the total edge length $L(\eta)$ of $G(P_\lambda,\d)$ in the window $W$, which is given by
+We are interested in the total edge length $L(\eta)$ of $G(P_\lambda,\d )$ in the window $W$, which is given by